by Gina Mussio

 Isola Bella and Isola Madre; Lake Maggiore, Piedmont

 Two of the five Borromean Islands on Lake Maggiore, these two are most noted for their gorgeous gardens.
 Isola Bella, (literally, ‘beautiful island’ in English) is an Italian-style garden whereas Isola Madre (mother island) was created in the classic English style.
 Both were made to accompany the beautiful villa dominating the small islands.
 Huge amounts of soil were shipped over to Isola Bella in the 17th century to create the gardens.
-Today you can see statues, obelisks, staircases and an amphitheater in the terraced, not to mention the islands infamous peacocks!
+Today you can see statues, obelisks, staircases and a remarkable amphitheater, not to mention the island’s infamous peacocks!
 Isola Madre has served as an orchard, olive tree grove and a citrus grove.
 Today it’s a gorgeous botanical garden with long, green boulevards and hundreds of different plant and vegetable species.

 Villa Carlotta; Tremezzo, Lombardy

 This 17th century Villa was built for a local nobleman, and though the opulent house is worth a visit, the real draw is the nearly 20 acres of gardens overlooking beautiful Lake Como.
 Tucked between the lake and the mountains, the botanic gardens are filled with a variety of camellias, azaleas, rhododendrons, tropical plants, and centuries-old Cedar trees.
 Though beautiful year-round, see the gardens turn into a veritable heaven-on-earth come spring.